‘Ellen’ Crew Members Outraged By Show’s Lack Of Transparency During COVID-19

-Core crew members for comedian Ellen Degeneres‘ long-running, daytime talk show are furious with producers over perceived misdeeds during the coronavirus outbreak.
-According to a report, the approximately 30 people who are responsible for producing shows received only vague responses from producers for multiple weeks when they contacted them for updates about their employment status and were later informed they would be taking massive pay cuts.
+Core crew members for comedian Ellen DeGeneres‘ long-running daytime talk show are furious with producers over perceived misdeeds during the coronavirus outbreak.
+According to a report from Variety, the approximately 30 people who make up the show’s stage crew only received vague responses about updates on the show’s production and their employment status from producers for multiple weeks and were later informed they would be taking massive pay cuts.

 Variety‘s Matt Donnelly broke the story, citing insiders affiliated with the series.
-Per his report, crew members are also angry that the show has hired a non-union tech company to help Degeneres film her show remotely while they remain at home.
+Per his report, crew members are also angry the show has hired a non-union tech company to help DeGeneres film her show remotely from her home in California.

-The last studio episodes of the show were shot on the week of March 9 and crew members were reportedly paid in full for the weeks of March 16 — when the Warner Bros. lot was shut down in response to COVID-19 — as well as March 30, upon return from a previously scheduled break.
-However, Donnelly writes that it was radio silence from the higher levels of production throughout the process, with little information being offered on the occasions that calls were actually answered.
-On April 2, the stage crew was then blindsided by news that a remote set had been built at her residence, learning about it only from social media.
+The last studio episodes of the show were shot the week of March 9 and crew members were reportedly paid in full for the weeks of March 16 — when the Warner Bros. lot was shut down in response to COVID-19 — as well as March 30, upon return from a previously scheduled break.
+However, Donnelly wrote that crew members informed him it was radio silence from the higher levels of production throughout the process, with little information being offered on the occasions that calls were actually answered.
+On April 2, the stage crew was then blindsided by news that a remote set had been built at DeGeneres’ residence, only learning about it from social media.
 They were later told to brace for a 60-percent reduction in pay, in spite of the fact that new shows are in active production.

 When asked to comment about the situation, a spokesperson for Warner Bros.
 Television — the syndicated show’s distributor — gave a statement to Variety that did little to explain the lack of transparency.